zeroknowledgediscovery/zedwiki/grant_planning/STTR.md

 + Approach: how you are doing it [how outcome of pahse 1 becaomes phase 2, backghround and preliminiary results, risk mitigation] 2
 + Environment: .5

+Get letter of support, explianing why what you are doing is important.

 # Budget?

 # What else?